Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/math.rst

 .. figure:: /images/compositing-node-math_sine.jpg

-This example has a *Time node* putting out a linear sequence from 0 to 1 over the course of 101 frames.
+This example has a *Time* node putting out a linear sequence from 0 to 1 over the course of 101 frames.
 The green vertical line in the curve widget shows that frame 25 is being put out, or a value of 0.25.
-That value is multiplied by 2 × pi and converted to 1.0 by the Sine function, since we all know that :math:`sin(2 × pi/ 4) = sin(pi/ 2) = +1.0` Since the sine function can put out values between (-1.0 to 1.0), the *Map Value node* scales that to 0.0 to 1.0 by taking the input (-1 to 1), adding 1 (making 0 to 2), and multiplying the result by one-half (thus scaling the output between 0 to 1).
+That value is multiplied by 2 × pi and converted to 1.0 by the Sine function, since we all know that :math:`sin(2 × pi/ 4) = sin(pi/ 2) = +1.0` Since the sine function can put out values between (-1.0 to 1.0), the *Map Value* node scales that to 0.0 to 1.0 by taking the input (-1 to 1), adding 1 (making 0 to 2), and multiplying the result by one-half (thus scaling the output between 0 to 1).
-The default *ColorRamp* converts those values to a grayscale.
+The default *Color Ramp* converts those values to a grayscale.
 Thus, medium gray corresponds to a 0.0 output by the sine, black to -1.0, and white to 1.0.
 As you can see, :math:`sin(pi/ 2) = 1.0`.
 Like having your own visual color calculator!
 Animating this node setup provides a smooth cyclic sequence through the range of grays.